sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 For example, input: **Use card 0020**, will be captured as **Use card 20**.

-Make sure to be aware of this behaviour, so that when you expect a 4 digits card or PIN number, and if you receive less, you should be safe to assume that the missing digits are zeroes.
+Make sure to be aware of this behaviour, so that when you expect a 4 digits card or PIN, and if you receive less, you should be safe to assume that the missing digits are zeroes.

 **(Optional) Validation**

-If you would like to make this conversation more robust, and make sure that the user always provides a card number that is actually stored on the system, you could use a validation.
+If you would like to make this conversation more robust and make sure that the user always provides a card number that is actually stored on the system, you could use a validation.

-There a various types of validations, which allow you to validate that a provided value is a telephone number, or that it matches a specific regular expression, and many more.
+There are various types of validations, which allow you to validate that a provided value is a telephone number, or that it matches a specific regular expression, and many more.
 You can read all about validation rules in the [docs](https://docs.nativechat.com/docs/1.0/cognitive-flow/validation.html).

 The validation that you need to use in this scenario is a `custom` `webhook` validation.
 This validation allows you to execute a query, then validate that the entity value matches the `_response` returned from the query.